How to Resolve NET::ERR_SSL_PROTOCOL_ERROR in Chrome?

 5. Internet browser extensions

-You can disable the extensions one by one and verify which one is causing the error.
-Once you find the extension, you can either keep it disabled or remove it altogether.
+You can disable the extensions individually and verify which is causing the error.
+Once you find the extension, you can disable it or remove it altogether.

 6. Make Changes to Internet Security and Privacy Level

 This is not the last resort to fix ERR_SSL_PROTOCOL_ERROR, but it needs to be tried.
-Sometimes your PC might be set to higher security and privacy levels to keep you safe from unsafe websites.
-Hence, you can try changing those settings and check if it resolve the error.
+Sometimes, your PC might have higher security and privacy levels to protect you from unsafe websites.
+Hence, you can try changing those settings and check if it resolves the error.

 To change the settings, enter Internet Options in the search bar of your PC and tap enter.
 You will see an Internet Properties dialog box.
 Click on the Security tab.